-By capitalizing projects and past experiences it will be possible to improve local actors' especially public ones - capacities of implementing established solutions (e.g. energy efficiency of public buildings); moreover it will be possible to introduce innovative solutions for energy saving, resources efficiency, better exploitation of local sources for renewable energy production, smart grids, etc. To find new strategic models and approaches transforming weaknesses (energy dependency, pollution, greenhouse emissions, increasing energy costs, etc.) into new growth opportunities, investing in green jobs and green economy, green technologies and production methods.
+By capitalizing projects and past experiences it will be possible to improve local actors' - especially public ones - capacities of implementing established solutions (e.g. energy efficiency of public buildings); moreover it will be possible to introduce innovative solutions for energy saving, resources efficiency, better exploitation of local sources for renewable energy production, smart grids, etc. To find new strategic models and approaches transforming weaknesses (energy dependency, pollution, greenhouse emissions, increasing energy costs, etc.) into new growth opportunities, investing in green jobs and green economy, green technologies and production methods.
 Transport is among the principal source of emissions.
 New solutions for urban smart mobility will be defined, fostering their sustainability, better quality, accessibility and innovation.

-Priority Axis 3: Protecting and promoting natural and cultural resources TO 6
+Deiseite Avis 2.
+Destanting and promoting natural and outstand grant TO 6 Priority Axis 3: Protecting and promoting natural and cultural resources IP 6.c IP 6.d IP 6.f

-IP 6.c

-IP 6.d

-IP 6.f